antarestupin/Avifors/README.md

 - Create your own validators, builders and types to ease the model definition
 - Query the model to answer most questions you could have about the model
 - Create your own commands to do more
+- Use constructors functions to reduce the size of complex definitions
-- Use the plugins system to extend Avifors, e.g to add global variables
+- Use the plugins system to extend Avifors, e.g to add global variables, use libraries...

 ## Documentation